 Additional questions or clarification

-If you have any additional questions about state authorization, SARA, and how it may affect you and your education at one of the University of Colorado campuses, please contact: Erika G. Swain, Interim Assistant Director for State Authorization, firstname.lastname@example.org.
+If you have any additional questions about state authorization, SARA, and how it may affect you and your education at one of the University of Colorado campuses, please contact: Erika G. Swain, Associate Director for State Authorization, Office of Academic Affairs, firstname.lastname@example.org.